.

 "All I could do on that day was stand and watch my mom weep in the living room," she said, holding back tears of her own.

-Later in the evening, a crowd of about 50 people gathered in the fading twilight on the front lawn of Reverend Maitreya Bhagavan Friend's home in Redondo Beach.
+Later in the evening, a crowd of about 50 people gathered in the fading twilight on the front lawn of Rev. Maitreya Bhagavan Friend's home in Redondo Beach.
 Holding lit candles and American flags, the group huddled around a memorial dedicated to the military and those killed by terrorism 10 years ago.

 In the crowd was former New York City resident Suzy Pelshaw, who lost friends when the twin towers collapsed.
 Now living in Redondo Beach, Pelshaw said she found it hard to even get off the couch for most of the day.